How to Sell Your House With a Realtor [10 Key Steps]

 It’s about knowing how to properly execute them.

-Because if done right, you and your realtor will put you in the best position to sell:
+Because if done right, you and your Realtor will put you in the best position to sell:

 • For more money